-Gabby Petito autopsy: Strangulation can be precursor to homicide, domestic violence, experts say
+Gabby Petito autopsy: Strangulation can be precursor to homicide, domestic violence experts say

 BRIAN LAUNDRIE SEEN ARGUING IN WYOMING RESTAURANT HOURS BEFORE GABBY PETITO VANISHED, EYEWITNESSES SAY

-Lizbeth Meredith, a former domestic violence advocate and probation officer who now works as a domestic violence educator, similarly told Fox News that strangulation can "very well can be a precursor to homicide."
+Lizbeth Meredith, a former domestic violence advocate and probation officer who now works as a domestic violence educator, similarly told Fox News that strangulation "very well can be a precursor to homicide."

-Meredith, who is herself a victim of domestic violence and, specifically, strangulation, said the violent act "is considered to be a red flag of an extremely volatile abuser and now taken more seriously in the last years as it can very well end in homicide."
+Meredith, who is herself a victim of domestic violence and, specifically, strangulation, said the violent act "is considered to be a red flag of an extremely volatile abuser and now taken more seriously … as it can very well end in homicide."

 "It is truly one of the most deadly forces of violence," she said.